 Saturation occurs when you add one (or more) stroke(s) on top of another stroke or when 2 strokes of ink overlap on the paper.

 Because the chisel of the Mildliners are particularly small compared to other highlighter pens it is likely that you will experience some saturation when trying to highlight or decorate something.

-The saturation of the mildliners leave a trace where you can clearly see that two (or more) strokes have overlapped.
-While many people don’t like the aesthetics of it what worries me is fact that mildliners could bleed on the other side of the paper.
+The saturation of the mildliners leaves a trace where you can clearly see that two (or more) strokes have overlapped.
+While many people don’t like the aesthetics of it, what worries me is the fact that mildliners could bleed on the other side of the paper.

-I am not particularly impressed at how the mildliners perform here in this case.
+I am not particularly impressed at how the mildliners perform here.
 Even totally inexpensive pens such as crayolas look so much better.
 The best ones here seem to be for me the Sharpie highlighter and the Staples Hype highlighter followed by Stabilo boss.

-This is though something that can happen depending on the color of pen used.
+This is something that can happen depending on the color of the pen used.